rladies/meetup-presentations_budapest/Meetup_2017_09_21/shiny_steps.md

 })
 ```
 **Q**: Run your app and verify that the function now gets called only once upon every change of the slider.

+A reactive expression is essentially three things together:
+ - a recipe: the code tells **how** to calculate the result **if** it needs to be calculated
+ - a value: the result calculated the last time this expression was evaluated
+ - a `TRUE/FALSE` value: whether the last calculated value is still up-to-date considering the possible change in dependencies

 ### Optional step 6 - use `global.R` for values available to ui and server as well